humanmade/local-vip/docker/README.md

 VOLUME=/path/to/wordpress/project COMPOSE_PROJECT_NAME=some-project docker-compose up
 ```

 We can now pass the `COMPOSE_PROJECT_NAME` environment variable when running `docker-compose up`, and it will use that value as the name of the domain.
 The above example will use `COMPOSE_PROJECT_NAME` for the name of the domain, or `default` if none is passed.
-For instance, if we pass `COMPOSE_PROJECT_NAME=foobar`, the domain Traefik uses is `foobar.altis.dev`.
+For instance, if we pass `COMPOSE_PROJECT_NAME=foobar`, the domain Traefik uses is `foobar.local`.